Death, declaration

 Death abroad

 Has someone from the Netherlands died abroad?
-If so, you must report this to the municipality where this person lived.
+If so, you should report this to the municipality where this person lived.
 To do this, you will need a (legalized) death certificate from the place where the person died.
 You can contact the Dutch embassy or consulate.
 Is there no Dutch diplomatic post in the country where you are?
 Then you can go to the embassy of another EU country.
 Or contact your travel organization or local police.

 You can find more information on what to do when you die abroad on the central government website .